sk1418/passwdmanager/README.md

 #Tips
 - change the `data.path` in  `$HOME/.passwdManager/passwdManager.conf` (`$APP_HOME/conf/win.conf` on Windows) to some cloud storage (Dropbox for example) managed directory, your data file would be automatically synced.
 Useful when working on different computers.

+#Command to start the application

+	pwmanager

+or find the launcher in menu

+#DEFAULT MASTER PASSWORD

+`"password"` (without the quotes)

 #change logs